Female slavery in the United States: Southern colonies

 Regardless of location, slaves endured hard and demeaning lives, but labor in the southern colonies was most severe.
 The southern colonies were slave societies; they were "socially, economically, and politically dependent on slave labor, had a large enslaved population, and allowed masters extensive power over their slaves unchecked by the law."
-Plantations were the economic power structure of the South, and male and female slave labor was its foundation.
+Plantations were the economic power structure of the South, and slave labor was its foundation.
 Early on, slaves in the South worked primarily in agriculture, on farms and plantations growing indigo, rice, and tobacco; cotton became a major crop after the 1790s.
 Female slaves worked in a wide variety of capacities.
-They were expected to do field work as well as have children, and in this way increase the slave population.
+They were expected to do field work as well as have children to increase the slave population.
 In the years before the American Revolution, the female slave population grew mainly as a result of natural increase and not importation.
 "Once slaveholders realized that the reproductive function of the female slave could yield a profit, the manipulation of procreative sexual relations became an integral part of the sexual exploitation of female slaves."
-Many slave women raised their children without much assistance from males.
-Enslaved women were counted on not only to do their house and fieldwork, but also to bear, nourish, and rear the children whom slaveholders sought to continually replenish their labor force.
+Many enslaved women raised their children without much assistance from males.
+Enslaved women not only did house and fieldwork, but also to bore, nourished, and reared their children.
 As house slaves, women were domestic servants: cooking, sewing, acting as maids, and rearing the planter's children.
-Later on, they were used in many factories, instrumental in the development of the United States, where they were kept at lower maintenance costs.